nick318/old-blog/_posts/2019-06-21-radical-automation-testing.md

  immediately, otherwise you will catch them in a few days/weeks.

  <b>Third</b>, in 2019 developer can write code and tests by him/herself.
 And I would say, developer will do it better.
  He/She knows all modules of application, what is a mocking, knows how to write code, and can write helpers for tests.
-Try to ask your developer to write some utilities for you automation tests, I want to see this reaction.
+ Try to ask your developer to write some utilities for your automation tests, I want to see this reaction.
 Developers do not want to do anything which is not connected to their job.
 And when they should write tests for their code, they understand all difficulties and try to make their life easier.